chinmaysagade/reWizeNotes/philosophy.md

 ### What is Philosophy ?
 It is the academic study of anything.
 Love of wisdom.
+Seeing things through fresh eyes, asking new questions is doing philosophy.
+Philosophy comes out of existential questions:
+- Who am I
+- Why am I here
+- Where do I come from.

+William James writes:
+" Philosophy begining in wonder, as plato and aristotle said, is able to fancy everything different from what it is.
+It sees the familier as if it was strange, as strange as if it was familier.
+Philosophy rouses us from our native dogmatic slumber and wakes up from caked predejuices. "

 ### Three main branches of philosophy: